KhronosGroup/glTF/specification/2.0/README.md

 ### accessor.max

 Maximum value of each component in this attribute.
 When both min and max arrays are defined, they have the same length.
-The length is determined by the value of the type property.
+The length is determined by the value of the type property; it can be `1`, `2`, `3`, `4`, `9`, or `16`.

 * **Type**: `number[1-16]`
 * **Required**: No

 ### accessor.min

 Minimum value of each component in this attribute.
 When both min and max arrays are defined, they have the same length.
-The length is determined by the value of the type property.
+The length is determined by the value of the type property; it can be `1`, `2`, `3`, `4`, `9`, or `16`.

 * **Type**: `number[1-16]`
 * **Required**: No